 A Note on AI, Large-Language Models, and Their Use Using AI tools appropriately is a big part of our cultural development at this point in our history.
 This class is focused on building your philosophical skills, especially interpreting, designing, and critiquing arguments and theories.
 AIs can sort of do some of these things, but there are myriad reasons not to employ them in place of doing the work yourself.
-One such reason is that allowing an AI to do any part of the coursework for you is not just cheating yourself out of the opportunity to get better at philosophy (that is, thinking, reading, writing, and being a person), it is failing to do what the assignment is asking you to do - display and develop your philosophical abilities.
-If there is good reason to believe an AI did the work for you, any of the following may well occur: you will be asked to meet to discuss the work, you will be asked to redo the work without the help of generative AI, you will receive a 0 for the assignment, or you will fail the class.
+One such reason is that allowing an AI to do any part of the coursework for you is not just cheating yourself out of the opportunity to get better at philosophy, it is failing to do what the assignment is asking you to do - display and develop your philosophical abilities.
+If there is good reason to believe an AI did the work for you, any of the following may well occur: you will be asked to meet to discuss the work and you will be asked to redo the work.
 In class we will discuss further reasons to refrain from having AI do the work for you, as well as ways that it can appropriately be employed.